 In today’s information-driven society, people at all levels of an organization need access to data.
 Data helps us make decisions, supports our strategies, and provides valuable feedback.
 All of this information must be organized, stored, and protected—which means there’s an increasing demand for information systems professionals.

-This flexible certificate program can be a stand-alone professional development opportunity or completed in preparation for a bachelor’s or master’s degree in an information-related field.
+Our certificate program can be a standalone professional development opportunity or completed in preparation for a bachelor’s or master’s degree in an information-related field.

 Graduates of this program will be able to:

 - Use scientific programming language to introduce information structures such as linked lists, stacks, and queues

 - Develop program modules using a current programming language

 - Use the theories of data structures and programming language design

 - The information system design certificate requires at least 18 credits, including five required courses and one elective.

 - Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

 - Credits earned at other accredited educational institutions may be eligible for transfer.
 However, a minimum of nine credits must be earned at the University of Pittsburgh.